bioinformatics-ua/dicoogle/webcore/README.md

 Add an event listener to an event triggered by the web core.

- - _eventName_ : the name of the event (must be one of 'load','loadMenu','loadQuery','loadResult','menu')
+ - _eventName_ : the name of the event (can be one of 'load','menu' or a custom one)
  - _fn_ : a callback function (arguments vary) -- `function(...)`

 #### **addResultListener** : `function(fn)`